MistyCommunity/Documentation/src/content/misty-ii/robot/get-started.md

 **Note:** If you have not yet connected your Misty II robot to your Wi-Fi network, you can do so now by using the Misty App for iOS or Android.
 For more information, see the instructions in the [Misty App section of this documentation](../../../tools-&-apps/mobile/misty-app).
 {{box op="end"}}

 **Before getting started**, place Misty on the black foam block from her box.
-This will ensure that, as you program her, she doesn’t accidentally roll off the table.
+While Misty is designed to automatically detect obstacles and ledges, placing her on this foam block will ensure that she doesn’t accidentally roll off the table while you're coding.

 ## Sending Basic Commands